-- Forming relationships with galleries, festivals and presenters
+- How can I form strong relationships with galleries, festivals and presenters?

 Or maybe something we don’t even have listed here!
 We can also help connect you with another service or point you in the right direction.
 We are also building an open-access portal full of great resources.